aws-samples/awsipranges/docs/quickstart.md

 The `filter()` method allows you to select a subset of AWS IP prefixes from the collection.
 You can filter on `regions`, `network_border_groups`, IP `versions` (4, 6), and `services`.
 The `filter()` method returns a new `AWSIPPrefixes` object that contains the subset of IP prefixes that match your filter criteria.

 You may pass a single value (`regions='eu-central-2'`) or a sequence of values (`regions=['eu-central-1', 'eu-central-2']`) to the filter parameters.
-The `filter()` method will return the prefixes that match all the provided parameters; selecting prefixes where the prefix's attributes are contained in the provided set of values.
+The `filter()` method returns the prefixes that match all the provided parameters; selecting prefixes where the prefix's attributes intersect the provided set of values.

 For example, `filter(regions=['eu-central-1', 'eu-central-2'], services='EC2', versions=4)` will select all IP version `4` prefixes that have `EC2` in the prefix's list of services and are in the `eu-central-1` or `eu-central-2` Regions.